 However, they could come in handy, for instance when decorating, when it is extremely difficult to fully avoid VOCs.
 Perhaps chief among them are the isothiazolinone preservatives in paints, a huge problem for those allergic to them.
 Although there are some isothiazolinone-free paints available, they can be expensive and difficult to obtain.
 Activated carbon filters may reduce reactions to the ‘off-gasing’ which can persist from painted walls for many weeks, and therefore may be worth an extra investment for such periodic exposure.

-Among those considered the best for allergy, often popping up as a recommendation on allergy social media groups, is the IQAir HealthPro Plus model.
-It uses a triple filtering system — a ‘pre’ filtering layer to tackle larger particles, a ‘gas and odour’ filter of activated carbon and impregnated activated alumina, and finally a ‘hyper-HEPA’ filter, which is more powerful than the minimum HEPA standard, and can can also filter out any carbon which loosens from the carbon layer.
+Among those considered the best for allergy, often popping up as a recommendation on allergy social media groups, are the IQAir HealthPro (US) or IQAir HealthPro Plus (UK / Can) models.
+They use a triple filtering system — a ‘pre’ filtering layer to tackle larger particles, a ‘gas and odour’ filter of activated carbon and impregnated activated alumina, and finally a ‘hyper-HEPA’ filter, which is more powerful than the minimum HEPA standard, and can can also filter out any carbon which loosens from the carbon layer.
 There is also the double-filter IQAir HealthPro Compact, which is smaller, more affordable, and incorporates its activated carbon filtering into the ‘pre’ layer.

 These may be out of the price range of some, and there is a range of lower (and indeed higher) price points.
 At the lower end of the scale, you may like to look at the Levoit LV-132 Model, for example, but which only has several ounces of activated carbon (as opposed to the several pounds in the IQAir models).
 Activated carbon — necessary for filtering VOCs — and the models which can incorporate substantial quantities of it, do not come cheap …

 Supplementary to activated carbon, you may come across some filters which further boost filtration capabilities with add-on technologies.